What is World Down Syndrome Day (WDSD)

 Rock Your Socks Campaign

 The Rock Your Socks campaign exists to raise awareness of Down syndrome.
-Chose your socks to get noticed and get your family, friends, classmates and colleagues to join in on the fun!
+Choose your socks to get noticed and get your family, friends, classmates and colleagues to join in on the fun!

 Color it Blue+Yellow!